sista-ai/docs/docs/Installation/2_setup.md

   console.log(`Navigating to ${page}`);
 };

-// Define the functions to be voice-controlled const aiFunctions = [
+// Define functions for AI to call const aiFunctions = [
   {
     function: {